samurai100996/portfolio/README.md

 # portfolio
-used html css and javascript
+might be using all html css and javascript